DocsBlog

 To fetch (and cache) data using signals, simply follow two steps:

-2. Trigger the query via the useQuery hook in your component
+2. Use the factory via useQuery in your component

 In this example there are a few things happening: